veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-1.md

 $ sudo sysctl -w net.bridge.bridge-nf-call-ip6tables=0
 $ sudo sysctl -w net.bridge.bridge-nf-call-iptables=0
 ```
-In order to launch docker container(nginx load balancer container) on different linux bridge(other than default `docker0`), we need to create docker network and specify that network while launching the container.
+In order to launch docker container(nginx load balancer container) on different linux bridge(other than default `docker0`), we need to create a docker network and specify that network while launching the container.
 Below command creates `docker network` with `br0` as bridge
 ```bash
 $ docker network create --driver=bridge \
         --ip-range=10.200.1.0/24 \